caos30/srr_timer/README.md

 But i have a list of pending features to implement, so you're welcome ;)

+- add version number visible in the interface (probably in the "settings" dialog)
 - add to the configuration dialog a way to adjust the hours that define a new day (now by default is setted to 05:00am)
-- login system (maybe multi-user???)
+- multi-user and login system
 - add a way to edit the times on other days than today.
 It can be done only accessing to the database.
 - a new HTML design really RESPONSIVE ;)
 - more graphs? for example: graph suming all hours by day of all tasks